mizzioisf/openhospital-client/README.md

 # ![](./oh.ico) OH - Open Hospital Portable | Client

-Open Hospital (https://www.open-hospital.org/en/) is a free and open source software for healthcare data management.
+OH - Open Hospital (https://www.open-hospital.org/en/) is a free and open source software for healthcare data management.
 Its portable version (Open Hospital Portable) allows you to take along with you Open Hospital and run it on any computer, keeping the data you have saved.
-With OH, we also hope to reach the goal to make Open Hospital easily installable so that even somebody with no experience of Java or MySQL can try or use it.
+With this distribution we also hope to reach the goal to make Open Hospital easily installable so that even somebody with no experience of Java or MySQL can try or use it.

-OH allows to use Open Hospital on a computer, easily move the installation on another computer or even run it from a USB stick or drive.
-All you have to do is to copy the root installation directory of POH to your favourite path, where the program and the data will be kept.
+Open Hospital can run on any computer and it is easily possible to move the installation on another computer or even run it from a USB stick or drive.
+All you have to do is to copy the root installation directory of OH to your favourite path, where the program and the data will be kept.
 OH uses its own version of the Java Virtual Machine and the MySQL server and everything is contained in the root installation directory.
 OH is released under the GNU GPL 3.0 License.

-The Linux version has been tested on different distributions and versions, including Ubuntu 16.04 i386 (32bit) and up to Ubuntu 20.10 x64 (64bit).
+The Linux version has been tested on different distributions and versions, including Ubuntu 16.04 i386 (32bit) and up to Ubuntu 21.04 x64 (64bit).
 The Windows version has been tested on Windows 10.

 **This repo is experimental and is used to test the latest Open Hospital releases and features.
 Use at your own risk !**